idaholab/moose/framework/doc/content/source/outputs/OutputWarehouse.md

 In addition to keeping track of all `Outputs` objects, the `OutputWarehouse` also:

-- keep track of the `sync_times` at which output is forced
+- keeps track of the `sync_times` at which output is forced
-- handle the output to the console.
+- handles the output to the console.
 The `ConsoleStream` that many objects use to output, uses the `OutputWarehouse` under the hood to output its messages.